UWCS/warwickspeedrun/guide/setup.md

 The [Computing Society](https://uwcs.co.uk/) can provide the following consoles - again, let us know if you need one for your run:

-- Xbox: Xbox One and Xbox 360
+- Xbox: Xbox One X and Xbox 360
 - Nintendo: Switch, Wii U, Wii, and GameCube
 - Playstation: PS4